 We are a biopharmaceutical company focused on the discovery and development of unique RNA-targeted therapeutics for the treatment of rare, infectious and other diseases.
-Our highly-differentiated RNA-targeted technologies work at the most fundamental level of biology.
-Applying our proprietary and innovative platform technologies, we are able to target a broad range of diseases and disorders through distinct RNA-targeted mechanisms of action.
-We are primarily focused on rapidly advancing the development of our potentially disease-modifying Duchenne muscular dystrophy (DMD) drug candidates, including our lead DMD product candidate, eteplirsen, designed to skip exon 51.
-We are also developing therapeutics using our technology for the treatment of drug-resistant bacteria and infectious, rare and other human diseases.
+Applying our proprietary, highly-differentiated and innovative platform technologies, we are able to target a broad range of diseases and disorders through distinct RNA-targeted mechanisms of action.
+We are primarily focused on rapidly advancing the development of our potentially disease-modifying Duchenne muscular dystrophy ("DMD") drug candidates, including our lead DMD product candidate, eteplirsen, designed to skip exon 51.
+On August 25, 2015, we announced the filing by the U.S. Food and Drug Administration ("FDA") of our new drug application ("NDA") for eteplirsen for the treatment of DMD amenable to exon 51 skipping.
+We are also developing therapeutics using our technology for the treatment of drug resistant bacteria and infectious, rare and other human diseases.